rabbibotton/clog/README.md

                      that are database connected
   -  CLOG-DB-Table - Version of html table that are database connected

+- clog-auth - Authentication and authorization framework (in progress)

 (See [FUTURE.md](FUTURE.md) for future plans)